LostAndDead/lostanddead.github.io/vb.net/command-line/creating-hello-world/index.md

 Lets start with the enclosing `Module Program` and `End Module` these define the scope of the program and where you can write code for this module.
 The code you want to run must be in the `Program` module by default.
 Then within this the Main sub is ran, subs are a way of sorting and re-using code easily.
 By default the `Main` sub is ran when the program starts.
 For now all the code you want the program to run will be inside this sub.
 `Console.WriteLine("Hello World!")` is a simple line of code that tells the console to write a line with the text `"Hello World"` to the console window.
 Once its done this as it has nothing left to do, the program exits.

+To run the program simply press F5 and it will start to compile and run it.

 Now that you understand that we can move on to basic varibles and how to use them!

 [» Next Page (Varibles)](..\varibles "Next Page")